 Applying for scholarships—like applying to colleges—is, in part, a numbers game.
 You wouldn't apply to just one school if you wanted to optimize your chances of getting into a great college, would you?

 Many scholarship applications ask similar questions and require similar information, so if you apply to one program, you might as well apply to a bunch.
 It's free to apply for most scholarships anyway—all it takes is a few hours of your time.

 Finally, take advantage of applications that submit you for consideration for many scholarship awards, such as the Horatio Alger Scholarship mentioned above.

 #3: Make Note of Deadlines

 Scholarship applications are all over the place—there's no defined "scholarship season" for submission deadlines, but many are due before college application deadlines.
 As such, it's better to start your scholarship search sooner rather than later so you don't miss out on any great opportunities.

 The summer before your senior year is a good time to start making note of programs that you're interested in.
 Keep track of application deadlines by maintaining a spreadsheet that you update regularly.
 This is especially helpful if applications require you to ask for letters of recommendation; you can make sure to give teachers and mentors plenty of advance notice to write you a letter.

 Want to get a head start on scoping out scholarships?
-Then check out our comprehensive guides to winning some of the most competitive national scholarships available, including the Coca-Cola Scholarship, the Walmart Scholarships, and the McDonald's Scholarships.
+Then check out our comprehensive guides to winning some of the most competitive national scholarships available, including the Gates Scholarship, the Coca-Cola Scholarship, the Walmart Scholarships, and the McDonald's Scholarships.